Regulation C6: Integrated Masters Degrees

 (d) at least 120 credits at Level 7.

-6.1 The time-limit for a student to complete their programme of study shall be as stated in Ordinance IV.
+6.1 The time-limit for a Student to complete their programme of study shall be as stated in Regulation C1.

 7.1 All modules shall be assessed in accordance with the provisions of Regulation C3.8.